eegli/tinyparse/docs/advanced-example.md

 # Advanced Example

 Here's a full example on how you could build a minimal command line interface with Tinyparse.
-We're building a small CLI tool does various file operations.
+We're building a small CLI that tool does various file operations.
 The tool supports various (optional) subcommands.
 Make sure your `package.json`'s `type` field is set to `module` or convert the `import` to a `require` statement.

 Here are some ways in which you could run the CLI